atu-se/atu.innomadic.com/courses/db/assessments/assignment1.md

-# Exercise 1
+# Assignment 1

-For exercise #1 you may work individually or in pairs.
+For Assignment #1 you may work individually or in pairs.
 Although you may discuss the problem set in general, you may *not* copy another person or group's work.
 Consequences for those caught cheating will be harsh.
 When you submit your assignment, clearly identify whether you are working alone or as a pair, and list the full name of the team member(s).

 ## Specification